bitbrain/jpersis/getting-started.md

 ```
 # References
 <a href="#" name="8-references"></a>
-Later on, jpersis will support model references:
+As of Version 1.1.0 JPersis does support references:
 ```java
 public class CarPark {